evkx/evkx.github.io/content/models/nio/es8/ES8/_index.md

 Nio ES8 has an all-wheel drive system supported by two motors.
 One on each axle.

-The suspension is a fully adaptive suspension both on the front and rear axle.
-Height and damping can be adjusted manually and automatically.
+The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 Minimum ground clearance is 111 mm and max 161 mm.

 ### Steering